ewjay/fapiwiki/FAPI_Meeting_Notes_2019-04-10_Atlantic.rst

 Open Banking (John)
 --------------------
-* Some of the banks having problems with eIDAS certs.
+Some of the banks having problems with eIDAS certs.

-* Problems includes:
+Problems include:

 * ETSI changing the spec.
 * QTSP's lengthy and tiresome process for getting the certs.
 * QTSPs are not checking the "currentness" of the information on the certs.
 OB Directory is checking them.